Find Affordable College Courses

 After completing their degree, film graduates from SCAD carry an average student debtload of $27,000.
 This translates to an average monthly loan payment of $1,054, based on a 10-year repayment plan.

-With a ranking of #6, Georgia State University did quite well on this year’s best schools for film, video and photographic arts students.
-Located in the city of Atlanta, Georgia State is a public college with a very large student population.
+Georgia State University ranked #6 on this year’s Best Film, Video & Photographic Arts Schools in Georgia list.
+Located in the city of Atlanta, Georgia State is a public school with a fairly large student population.

 Film majors at Georgia State take out an average of $26,000 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $157, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Film, Video & Photographic Arts at Georgia State University
+Full Film, Video & Photographic Arts at Georgia State University Report

 #7